malwareinfosec/EKFiddle/README.md

 ## Advanced UI on/off

-Toggle between the default column view or extra columns with additional information.
+Toggle between the default column view or extra columns with additional information (includes time stamp, server IP and type, method, etc.).

 # ContextAction menu

-The ContextAction menu (accessed by right-clicking on any session(s) allows you to perform additional commands:
+The ContextAction menu (accessed by right-clicking on any session(s) allows you to perform additional commands on selected sections.
+This can be very helpful to do quick lookups, compute hashes or extract IOCs.

+## Hostname or IP address (Google Search, RiskIQ, URLQuery, RiskIQ)

+Query the hostname for the currently selected session.

-## Regexes
+## URI

-### Build source code Regex
-Copies the currently selected sessions' body into memory and opens up a regex website, where you can paste the source code and then work on a regular expression.

-### Build URI Regex
+### Build Regex

-Copies the currently selected sessions' URI into memory and opens up a regex website, where you can paste the URI and then work on a regular expression.
+Create a regular expression from the currently selected URI.
+This action opens up a regex website and the URI is already in the clipboard, ready to be pasted into the query field.

-## Connect the dots (BETA)
+### Open in...
+Internet Explorer, Chrome, Firefox, Edge

+This opens up the URI with the browser you selected.

+## Response Body

+### Remove encoding

+Decodes the currently selected sessions (from their basic encoding).

+### Build Regex

+Create a regular expression from the currently selected session's source code.
+This action opens up a regex website and the URI is already in the clipboard, ready to be pasted into the query field.

+### Calculate MD5/SHA256 hash

+Get the current session's body and computes its hash.

+### Hybrid Analysis / VirusTotal lookup

+Checks the current session's body for hash, then look up that hash.

+### Extract to Disk

+Downloads the currently selection session(s)'s body to disk, into the 'Artifacts' folder.

+## Extract IOCs

+Copies into memory basic information from selected sessions so that they can be shared as IOCs.

+## Connect-the-dots

 Allows you to identify the sequence of events between sessions.
 Right-clik on the session you are interested in retracing your steps to and simply 'connect the dots'.
 It will label the sequence of events from 01, to n within the comments column.
 You can reorder that column to have a condensed view of the sequence.

-## VirusTotal, RiskIQ

-Opens up VirusTotal/RiskIQ's page for the currently selected host(s).
-Opens up VirusTotal/RiskIQ's page for the currently selected session(s)' IP address.

-## Extract IOCs

-Copies into memory basic information from selected sessions so that they can be shared as IOCs.

-## Extract Response Body to Disk

-Downloads the currently selection session(s)'s body to disk, into the 'Artifacts' folder.

-## Remove encoding

-Decodes the currently selected sessions (from their basic encoding).

 # Uninstalling EKFiddle